Karomama I

-Queen Karomama I was an Egyptian queen, married to Osorkon II.
+Karomama I was an Egyptian queen, married to Osorkon II.
 She was part of the Twenty-second Dynasty of Egypt.

 Family

 Karomama was likely a daughter of Pharaoh Takelot I. She was one of three known wives of Osorkon II.
-The other wives being Isetemkheb G and Djedmutesankh iv.
+The other wives being Isetemkheb G and Djedmutesankh IV.

 Karomama was the mother of at least two sons and three daughters: